shaneson0/centralizedPricefeed/readme.md

 # Centralized-Pricefeed

-Centralized-Pricefeed is a Centralized blockchain oracle service, reading data from binance and okex api, and writing data to the contract.
+Centralized-Pricefeed is a centralized blockchain oracle service, reading data from binance and okex api, and writing data to the contract.